 Grade Level: 10-12

 Course #: 4186

 Length: Full Year

 Credit(s): Two

 Diploma: Counts as a

 Directed Elective or Elective

-for all diplomas; General, Core

-40, Academic Honors,

-Technical Honors

 Prerequisite: Beginning

 Chorus

 Students will learn proper choral procedures and techniques, music fundamentals, vocal techniques, and elements of choral singing.
 Various styles of music such as swing, pop, light rock, and classical will be performed through more advanced choral ensemble experiences.
 The choir will perform for various school and community functions.
 Students may participate in advanced levels of solo and ensemble contests.
 Students in the Show Choir section of the class are chosen in the spring semester by audition for the following year.
 Auditions for this section will not be offered at any other time during the school year except in the event a student leaves the group or is removed due to violation of school policies.
 Numerous public performances, for which attendance is required, are scheduled for this group.